Everything You Need to Know About Ocean Shipping

 Delivery and Distribution

 The shipment is finally delivered to the consignee (importer).
-To reach the final destination, distribution involves additional transportation, warehousing, and logistics services.
+Distribution involves additional transportation, warehousing, and logistics services to reach the final destination.

 Return of Empty Containers